Peter Thomas Roth Max Mineral Naked Broad Spectrum SPF 45 UVA/UVB Protective Lotion Review

 Review

-Results you may expect from using Peter Thomas Roth Max Mineral Naked Broad Spectrum SPF 45 UVA/UVB Protective Lotion:
+Does Peter Thomas Roth Max Mineral Naked Broad Spectrum SPF 45 UVA/UVB Protective Lotion Work?

-Highly moisturizing: Peter Thomas Roth Max Mineral Naked Broad Spectrum SPF 45 UVA/UVB Protective Lotion has a moisturizing rating of 7.5 out of 10.
+According to CreamScan analysis, Peter Thomas Roth Max Mineral Naked Broad Spectrum SPF 45 UVA/UVB Protective Lotion is highly moisturizing, with a moisturizing rating of 7.5 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Aluminum Hydroxide (est. ≈10.0%), and a moderate occlusivity of 5.0 out of 10, solely because of the high content of Stearic Acid (est. ≈9.9%).